Shivamkadam692/pradhikaran-Portal2/README.md

 ## Recent Changes

+- **Dynamic Custom Departments**: Added support for custom department registration.
+Users selecting "Other" can specify new departments.
+Upon approval, these dynamically populate the registration and assignment dropdowns across the portal.
 - Marathi (Devanagari) Unicode rendering in PDF exports via PDFKit.
 System font detection for Nirmala UI/Mangal (Windows) and Noto/Lohit (Linux/macOS).
 For consistent results, bundle a Devanagari TTF (e.g., NotoSansDevanagari-Regular.ttf) and point PDFKit to it.
 - Removed manual "Lock Question" button from Pradhikaran UI.
 Auto-lock via cron continues based on deadlines.
 - New Pradhikaran section: Departments overview at `/pradhikaran/departments` listing all departments and questions answered by each.